 Two-Family, Detached.
 A building that contains 2 dwelling units and is either divided vertically so that the dwelling units are side by side but separated by a shared wall extending the entire maximum height of one or both units, including garages, and/or is divided horizontally so that one dwelling unit is above another.
 Accessory apartments shall not be considered a separate dwelling unit for the purposes of this section.

-Note- Proposed edits would require an additional standard in Sec.
-3.4.4.F - see below:
+Existing Language (Sec.
+3.4.4.F)

 F. Additional Standards for residential buildings with two-units